Petit Theft in Tampa, FL

 There are various means a prosecutor can use to provide evidence of shoplifting or retail theft.
 Surveillance video from store cameras, statements and admissions made by the individual being accused, testimony from employees at the store, and testimony of other customers in the store can all be utilized to bolster the State's claim against you in a Petit Theft case.

-The penalties for the crime of Petit Theft depend on the value of the items taken.
+The penalties and conviction for the crime of petit theft depend on the value of the items taken.
+In Florida, petit theft can be charged in first and second degrees.

 If the property is not recovered, restitution for the item or items taken may also be included as part of your sentence.